Skip to main content

 • apply_remediation

 Read-only runs cannot execute write-capable tools.
-Write-capable tools also require mutation RBAC in the workload cluster and an agent that advertises write support.
+Write-capable tools also require mutation RBAC in the Kubernetes cluster and an agent that advertises write support.

 Remote MCP server setup